-This recipe is fun to make, and the results are sumptuous.
-Of course sweet potatoes are involved, in this case blended with a fool-proof New York-style cheesecake.
-You can add chopped nuts to the crust if you like.
+Sweet potatoes blended with a fool-proof New York-style cheesecake; fun to make, sumptuous results.
 The cheesecake filling is 16 oz. cream cheese, 2/3 cup sugar, 1 teaspoon vanilla and two large eggs.
-The sweet potato filling is two cups of “candied” sweet potatoes pureed and mixed with 1/2 cup whole milk or cream, 1/2 cup sugar, two eggs and 1/2 teaspoon cinnamon.
-The crust is a box of graham cracker crumbs mixed with a stick and a half of melted butter, a cup of brown sugar and packed into an 8″ spring-form pan.
-Drop dollops of both filling mixtures alternately around the crust, then take a spoon and swirl it around a little bit.
-Be artistic.
-Bake at 350 for about 45 minutes and cool on a rack for at least an hour before removing from spring-form.
-Refrigerate for at least two hours before slicing.
+The sweet potato filling is two cups of “candied” sweet potatoes pureed and mixed with 1/2 cup whole cream, 1/2 cup sugar, two eggs and 1/2 teaspoon cinnamon.
+The crust is a box of graham cracker crumbs–adding crushed pecans is a nice touch–mixed with a stick and a half of melted butter, a cup of brown sugar, packed into an 8″ spring-form pan and refrigerated until firm.
+Drop both filling mixtures alternately around the crust, then take a spoon and swirl it around a little bit.
+Be artistic; think about finger-painting a wet mud pie.
+Bake at 350 for about 45 minutes, lower heat and cool for an hour.
+Refrigerate before slcing.

 To get to Flora, Mississippi, you drive north from Jackson between the teepee and Indian mound in Pocahontas and past the Petrified Forest into the rolling landscape of Madison County.
 Flora is somewhat off the main highway, a quiet little community that began as a whistle stop on the old Illinois Central line.
 As we drove, I couldn’t keep my mind off the fact that Flora was the Roman goddess of flowers; I later learned that the town was named after the wife of the man who donated the land for the railroad right-of-way, but the coincidence proved to be excruciating-ly apt.